 This occurs when music is used in other works (films, ads, videos, TV programs) without permission.
 Common examples:

 Uploading songs or music to digital platforms without proper licensing is also infringement.
 Even sharing a short clip on social media without adhering to copyright laws can result in penalties.
+If you discover that your music has been illegally copied or distributed, filing a copyright claim is the proper step to protect your rights and recover potential losses.

 Under Article 18 of Decree 131/2013/ND-CP (amended by Clause 2, Article 3 of Decree 28/2017/ND-CP), individuals who copy works without the copyright owner’s consent may face: